THE INTERNET - PART 1

 Today, the Internet is self-sustaining and is used by hundreds of millions of people worldwide.
 For many Internet users, email has replaced the Post Office for short messages.
 You can also carry on live conversations with other computer users using Internet Chat.
 Currently, Internet telephone hardware and software allow real-time voice conversations (VOIP) including free long distance for voice calls between two computers.

 With the web, you have access to millions of pages of information.
 Web browsing is done with a web browser.
-Currently, the most popular web browsers are Microsoft Internet Explorer and Mozilla Firefox.
+Currently, the most popular web browsers are Mozilla Firefox and Google Chrome.
 Another excellent alternative is Opera.
 Depending on your connection speed, browsers can support such advanced features as animation, video, sound, and music.

 By the way, all of these browsers can be downloaded absolutely free.